empirical-org/Empirical-Core/packages/quill-marking-logic/src/libs/README.md

 15. Case Start Checker (see if response starts with a capital letter)
 16. Punctuation End Checker (see if response ends with punctuation)

+## Connect and Diagnostic Fill in Blank Questions
+1. Exact Match to Optimal or Sub-Optimal Response
+2. Case Insensitive Match (ignores case)

 ### Question Class